HarshPrajapati7/Infra/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue in the repository.
+For support, email contactharsh.prajapati@gmail.com or open an issue in the repository.

----

-Built with ❤️ using React, FastAPI, and AI